 RETAIN is a joint project with the Department of Labor (DOL) testing early interventions to help workers stay at work or return to work quickly after experiencing the onset of a work-threatening injury, illness, or disability.
 The policy goals are to reduce long-term disability – including the need for SSDI or SSI benefits – and to increase employment retention and labor force participation among those individuals.
-DOL awarded cooperative agreements to states to implement RETAIN projects, and we will evaluate the project.
+DOL awarded cooperative agreements to states to implement RETAIN projects, and SSA will evaluate the project.

 Although the states are each implementing their own unique models, all RETAIN projects are centered around early coordination of health care and employment-related supports and services for participating workers.
 The interventions include the following, at minimum:

 - Early identification of workers, very soon after the onset of a condition that could affect their ability to work;